Jimmy & Rosalynn Carter Work Project: 1996

-Vac, Hungary: As President, Carter had returned Hungary's national crown jewels, which had been taken by the Nazis and later confiscated by U.S. forces to keep them out of Soviet hands.
+Vác, Hungary: As President, Carter had returned Hungary's national crown jewels, which had been taken by the Nazis and later confiscated by U.S. forces to keep them out of Soviet hands.
 When the project looked toward expanding into Europe, he suggested Hungary.
-The picturesque small town of Vac (pronounced "Votz"), in a bend of the Danube River a little north of Budapest, was the "most beautiful" project site, he would later say.
+The picturesque small town of Vác (pronounced "Vaatz"), in a bend of the Danube River a little north of Budapest, was the "most beautiful" project site, he would later say.
 An international team of 500 volunteers built 10 houses.

 1997

 Eastern Kentucky and Tennessee: The Appalachian project "Hammering in the Hills" had beautiful backdrops, but the poverty there ran deep.
 Households in the eight communities served had an average income of less than $13,000 a year, and more than 16 percent lacked indoor plumbing.
 Among the volunteers participating during the week: First Lady Hillary Rodham Clinton and Speaker of the House Newt Gingrich.
 The JCWP and affiliated construction around the region built more than 200 new homes, some in partnership with the Federation of Appalachian Housing Enterprises.